-OK so you’ve made your lump of paint.
+OK, so let’s say you’ve made your lump of paint (not a teaspoonful as the books so wrongly say).
 You’ve also discovered the benefits of diluting it a little at a time to make the consistency and darkness of paint that you need for your next sequence of brush-strokes.

 When you return, your lump of paint is dry.

 Really dry.
 Dry as a bone in fact.

 What do you do to bring it back to life?

 Maybe you too, like an Israeli colleague of ours – Ilana Fried – have met this problem.